 The program is fundamental in developing a population that is knowledgeable and committed to creating a sustainable future.
 A healthy environment, which provides us with food, clean water and fresh air, is the most precious thing we have.
 It guarantees our quality of life and we must protect it.

 Early involvement and study of environmental issues with school students helps ensure they - the future community leaders - understand the importance of sustainable living.
 Hands-on activities that highlight environmental sustainability and offer a local and real world context for students are powerful learning tools.
 Furthermore, there is a growing body of evidence indicating that sustainable schools and environmental education increases achievement across all key learning areas and develops general well-being.
 This is because education for sustainability provides a meaningful, real-world focus which young people recognise as significant to their lives thereby capturing their interest.

-The Education Officer has also visited a number of schools for hands-on activities and presentations on topics such as:
+The Education Officer and various NRM North staff have visited a number of schools for hands-on activities with students on topics such as: